rohan-v-thorat/OpenSMDREnv/README.md

 $\Delta t = 0.01$

-The value of the M, K, and C matrix can be seen in the file named '76dof_MKC_matrix.mat' located in the 'src' folder.
+The values of the M, K, and C matrix are stored in the file named '76dof_MKC_matrix.mat' located in the 'src' folder.

 ## Add one example of how to call the environment function